 Step 1: Mop Up Any Water That Is Still Present

-If you have confirmed that you have water underneath your laminate flooring, you need to take immediate action to prevent the problem from getting worse.
+If you have confirmed that you have water under your laminate flooring, you must take immediate action to prevent the problem from worsening.
 If you see laminate flooring wet on the edges, you need to use a wet-dry vacuum to extract any water that might still be present.

-Step 3: Fix The Damage
+Step 3: Fix the Damage

 Find the Right Flooring For Your Home

-These are a few of the most important points you need to keep in mind when it comes to laminate flooring and water.
-It is true that spills can happen from time to time, but remember that some floors are more susceptible to spills than others.
+These are a few of the most important points you need to remember when it comes to laminate flooring and water.
+Spills can happen occasionally, but remember that some floors are more susceptible to spills than others.